ashn-dot-dev/sunder/README.md

 + `SUNDER_BACKEND` => Selects the backend to be used for object file generation.
 Currently, `SUNDER_BACKEND=nasm` and `SUNDER_BACKEND=yasm` are supported.
-If this environment variable is not set, then the default backend, specified at build-time within the top-level `Makefile`, is used.
+If this environment variable is not set, then the default backend is used.
 + `SUNDER_IMPORT_PATH` => Colon-separated list of directories specifying the
   module search path for `import` statements.
 + `SUNDER_SYSASM_PATH` => Location of the platform specific `sys.asm` file that
   defines the program entry point as well as low-level operating system and hardware abstractions.
-If this environment variable is not set, then the default path, `${SUNDER_HOME}/lib/sys/sys.asm`, is used.
+If this environment variable is not set, then the default path is used.

 ## Using Sunder as a Scripting Language
 Sunder can be used for scripting by adding `#!/usr/bin/env sunder-run` (or